 When starting baby led weaning, it’s best to serve fruits and vegetables that are large enough for your little one to be able to pick up.

 I typically cut foods approximately the size of my finger so our baby has part of the food he can hold on to, as a “handle”, and the other part he can put in his mouth.

 Great starter foods for baby led weaning are those that are easy for your baby to grasp.

 Usually these include: avocado, banana, sweet potato, and broccoli.

 While baby led weaning can be so much fun, there are a few rules and foods you should avoid.

-AKA please don’t give your 6 month old cookies. 😉
+So in short – please don’t let grandpa sneak your 6 month old cookies, deal?
+Deal. 😉